 When your future employment depends on a DAB, retain the services of our experienced legal counsel for the best possible results.
-For more than 20 years, our team has served federal employees in Houston and nationwide.
+With decades of combined experience, our team has served federal employees nationwide.
 Let us guide you through your DAB hearing now.

 How an Experienced Title 38 Lawyer Can Help You